 (It’s also a Thanksgiving side dish staple for our family.)

-Before I became addicted to roasted Brussels sprouts (see my roasted Brussels sprouts with bacon and red onion), I fell in love with shredded Brussels sprouts.
+Before I became addicted to roasted Brussels sprouts (see my roasted Brussels sprouts with bacon and red onion and super crispy Air Fryer Brussels sprouts), I fell in love with shredded Brussels sprouts.

 They’re a great entry to enjoying Brussels sprouts – sort-of a gateway version. 😉